Regio Basiliensis, Paneldiskussion, Bad Bellingen, am 3. Mai 2022. Foto/Photo: TES.

 Action points

-A study by the Association in cooperation with the Swiss Economic Consultancy firm BAK Economics AG (Schweizer Wirtschaftsforschungs- und Beratungsinstitut BAK Economics AG) provided the themes for the panel discussion.
+A study conducted by the Association in collaboration with the Swiss economic consultancy firm BAK Economics AG (Schweizer Wirtschaftsforschungs- und Beratungsinstitut BAK Economics AG) provided the themes for the panel discussion.
 This report is the third in the “Arbeitsmarkt am Oberrhein” series.
 (Employment in the Upper-Rhine region).

-In particular, the mutual recognition of diplomas and the harmonisation of educational programmes, the digital age, language skills, projects to allow residents and especially young people to work across borders and good public transport came up as important points of reflection and possible action.
-The increasing tightness of the labour market, the climate and demographic developments are topical issues as well.
+In particular, the mutual recognition of diplomas, the harmonisation of educational programmes, the digital age, language skills, and projects to allow residents, especially young people, to work across borders, as well as good public transport, were identified as essential points for reflection and possible action.
+The increasing tightness of the labour market, as well as climate and demographic developments, are also topical issues.

-The report also shows the differences between the regions of the Upper Rhine region: Alsace, Baden, the southern part of Rhineland-Palatinate (Südpfalz) and Northwest Switzerland.
+The report also highlights the differences between the regions of the Upper Rhine region, including Alsace, Baden, the southern part of Rhineland-Palatinate (Südpfalz), and Northwest Switzerland.
 The areas differ in industrial and economic development, innovation and research, (un)employment, and digitalisation.

-Northwest Switzerland (the cantons of Solothurn, Aargau, Basel-Stadt, Basel-Landschaft and Jura) has about 1.5 million inhabitants, Alsace 1.8 million, Baden 2.5 million and the Southern Palatinate about 0.3 million (total over 6.1 million).
+Northwest Switzerland (the cantons of Solothurn, Aargau, Basel-Stadt, Basel-Landschaft, and Jura) has approximately 1.5 million inhabitants, Alsace has about 1.8 million, Baden has 2.5 million, and the Southern Palatinate has about 0.3 million (totalling over 6.1 million).
 Northwest Switzerland is the job engine and champion of patents, economic growth, innovation and income growth, closely followed by the Freiburg area in Baden.

 The Upper Rhine Region and the European Union

 These facts also put the discussions on the (broken off) negotiations with the European Union into perspective.
-The subsequent sanctions (a.o. the blocked access to the European stock market (Börzenäquivalenz) and the EU-educational Programme Horizon) affect the whole region.
-This relationship was mentioned during the meeting but was not on the agenda and was not an issue.
+The subsequent sanctions (among others, the blocked access to the European stock market (Börseäquivalenz) and the EU educational programme Horizon) affect the entire region.
+This relationship was mentioned during the meeting, but it was not on the agenda and did not become an issue.

-The following remarks do not express the discussions at the meeting, let alone the point of view of the Association, but are relevant topics anyway.
+The following remarks do not accurately reflect the discussions at the meeting, nor do they represent the Association’s point of view; however, they are relevant topics nonetheless.

 Significantly, the Prime Minister of Baden-Württemberg is actively lobbying in Brussels and Berlin to lift these sanctions.
 At the meeting, there was, once again, a call for a willingness to compromise on both sides.